 Healthy Roads Media was originally funded through several sources.
 Grants help fund new materials development and evaluation work.
 The Specialized Information Services Division of the National Library of Medicine provided on-going operational support so that many of these developed resources could be made available for free.
 This ended in September 2014.
 Healthy Roads Media has never accepted advertising.
 Healthy Roads Media Store continues to offer some free materials through the Free Media Library.
 Low cost materials help to support this and to provide the support for the development of new materials. videos for TV-based video-on-demand patient education systems in hospitals, installing the videos into digital libraries, intranet use, integrating into the patient education databases of electronic health records and loading onto mobile devises for outreach work.
 There is an extensive handout collection that includes many free materials.

-The content of the materials is always from reliable sources and the information is reviewed and updated regularly.
+The original content of the videos is from reliable sources that are noted on each video.
+The information is reviewed and updated regularly.
 Translated materials have been created through a quality controlled professional translation process.
-Materials are reviewed at least every three years and updated as needed.
-Videos are available for purchase for use on video-on-demand patient education systems in hospitals, installing into organization digital libraries, intranet use, integrating into the patient education databases of electronic health records, loading onto mobile devises for outreach work, etc. There is also extensive handout collection that includes many free materials.
-The Free Media Library materials provides access to many multilingual video and audio files.
-Some of these resources are also available via the National Library of Medicines new multilingual health information website - HealthReach
+Materials are reviewed regularly and updated as needed.
+Videos are available for individual purchase for use on video-on-demand patient education systems, into organizattional digital libraries, intranet use, integrating into the patient education databases of electronic health records, loading onto mobile devises for outreach work, training resources for medical interpreters, etc. Videos are also available through free and low-cost on-demand streaming.

-Healthy Roads Media, LLC is currently based in Falcon Heights, Minnesota.
+Healthy Roads Media, LLC is currently based in Minnesota.

 Director: Mary Alice Gillispie, M.D.